google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/debugging-service-workers.markdown

 order: 5
 key-takeaways:
   tldr:
-  - "Debugging service workers requires a few different tools including two different DevTools windows."
+  - "Debugging service workers requires a few different tools including two different DevTools windows.
+You'll need one of those windows to debug install and activate."
 ---

 <p class="intro">
   So far our service worker doesn't do very much.
 But it's enough that we can watch it working.
-That makes this a good time to talk a little about debugging.
+That makes this a good time to talk about debugging.
 </p>

 {% include shared/toc.liquid %}